Igor Rudan

 Igor Rudan (born 7 March 1971) is a Croatian-British scientist and writer.
-He has notably conducted research in global health and genetics, authored several books, and produced a short video documentary series.
+He has conducted research in global health and genetics, wrote popular science books translated in several languages, and developed a documentary series on global health.
+He is also the founder of the field of ideometrics - the science of generating, measuring and prioritising ideas.

 Igor Rudan is a medical doctor with master's degrees in Anthropology and Epidemiology, as well as PhD degrees in Public Health and Genetic Epidemiology.
-As of April 2024, he has published more than 670 research articles and 15 books.
-Based on Google Scholar, he has received more than 268,000 citations and has an H-index of 201.
+As of January 2026, he has published more than 700 research articles and 18 books.
+Based on Google Scholar, he has received more than 290,000 citations and has an H-index of 208.

 Early life and education

 Family

 Igor Rudan was born in 1971 in Zagreb, Croatia, then a city of Yugoslavia.
 His father, Nikola Rudan, was a surgeon at the Institute for Tumors and Allied Diseases in Zagreb.
 Rudan's mother, Tatjana (née Valić), was a concert pianist.
-His sister, Mirna Rudan Lisak, is a Croatian author of books and essays on art and culture and an advisor at the Zagreb City Office for Culture".
+His sister, Mirna Rudan Lisak, is a Croatian author of books and essays on art and culture and a senior advisor at the Zagreb City Office for Culture.
 His uncle, Pavao Rudan was an anthropologist and a Croatian scholar who later became Secretary-General of the Croatian Academy of Sciences and Arts.
-Rudan's grandfather, Mario Rudan, was a judge on the Croatian Supreme Court, while his grandmother, Lucija (nee Perini) was a schoolteacher and a poet.
+Rudan's grandfather, Mario Rudan, was a judge on the Croatian Supreme Court, while his grandmother, Lucija (nee Perinic) was a schoolteacher and a renowned poet whose work was used as a basis for Dalmatian folk songs and theatre plays.
 The Rudan family originates from the village of Bogomolje on the island of Hvar, Croatia.

 Education

+Primary School

 From 1977 to 1985, Igor Rudan attended Veljko Vlahović Primary School on Krajiška Street in Zagreb.
 During this time, he participated in state championships in mathematics, physics, and chess, as well as city championships in swimming and athletics.

+Secondary School

-In 1985, he enrolled at the High School for Mathematics and Computer Science (MIOC) in Zagreb, where he excelled academically.
+In 1985, he enrolled at the High School for Mathematics and Computer Science (MIOC) in Zagreb, now the "XV gymnasium", where he excelled academically.

 Through the 'Open Door' exchange program, Igor Rudan completed his senior year of high school in the United States.
 From 1988 to 1989, he attended West Charlotte High School, in Charlotte, North Carolina.